tantsandras/mm/content/podcastEpisodesFolder/pervert-pitchfork-and-the-first-dna-conviction.md

 Cap remember what podcast it was, but I think it had to do with the fact that he might have found the body before the police from the body.
 I'm not sure because this was no corroborated and many other sources.
 During the police questioning, the police claimed that Richard admitted to the crime, but then I also read that he repeatedly denied having done it.
 So they pushed him to admit it, and he did.
 But then he also said repeatedly that he didn't do it, but he was very adamant that he had nothing to do with the murder of Linda man.
 And because the police was convinced that the murderers were connected.
 They thought that Richard was lying when he denied having anything to do with Linda's murder.
 Meanwhile, and I say that because of the dramatic effect because of what

 Really Meanwhile, it was a couple years earlier at the University of Leicester Professor Sir Alec Jeffrey's made a remarkable discovery during a failed experiment to study the way in which inherited illness pass through families.
-So this discovery happened in the morning of Monday, the 10th of September, which is one day after 911 I would

-probably look funny, I didn't write that in my notes.
+So this discovery happened in the morning of Monday, the 10th of September, which is one day after 9 11, probably isn't funny, I didn't write that in my notes.

 1984 when he pulled an extra film out of the developing tank in the laboratory, he could see patterns in the genetic material which completely discriminated between the three people who had been involved in the analysis.
 A technician a month.